RelationalAI Native App Installation#

 Step 1 - Share Continuous Telemetry Data#

-To receive support from RelationalAI, you must opt-in to share continuous telemetry data.
-Telemetry is written to your account’s active event table.
+To receive support from RelationalAI, you must opt-in to sharing continuous telemetry data.
 This telemetry contains operational information such as internal system logs or engine sizes and usage data such as model attributes or obfuscated query plan information.
 Customer data and personally identifiable information are not included in continuous telemetry data.

 #session = get_active_session()